ESR Blood Test: Erythrocyte Sedimentation Rate Westergren

 What Does a High Sedimentation Rate Mean?

-A high sedimentation rate-Westergren (ESR) can indicate the presence of an underlying medical condition such as thyroid disease.
+A high sedimentation rate (ESR) can indicate the presence of an underlying medical condition such as thyroid disease or arteritis.
 ESR is a blood test that measures how quickly red blood cells settle at the bottom of a tube in one hour.
 A high ESR is not a specific disease; it indicates that there is inflammation in the body, which could be due to infections, autoimmune diseases, cancer, or other medical conditions.
 Those with blood cell disorders often have extremely low ESR test values, which can indicate slow sedimentation.
 Doctors use this test along with other diagnostic tests to determine the cause of symptoms and provide appropriate treatment.
-If you have a high ESR, it's important to follow up with your doctor to determine the underlying cause, such as thyroid disease, and receive proper medical care.
+If you have a high ESR, it's important to follow up with your doctor to determine the underlying cause, such as thyroid disease or arteritis, and receive proper medical care.

 Causes of high ESR test results

 The causes of high ESR test results can vary depending on the underlying medical condition.
 Elevated ESR levels may indicate inflammation or infection in the body.
 One of the main causes is inflammatory diseases such as arthritis, lupus, or polymyalgia rheumatica.
 These conditions can lead to increased production of certain proteins in the blood, causing red blood cells to clump together and settle faster.
 Additionally, infections like tuberculosis or certain types of leukemia can also cause high ESR readings.
 Kidney disease and autoimmune disorders are other factors that can contribute to elevated ESR levels.
-Another condition that can result in high ESR is polycythemia, which is characterized by an increased number of red blood cells in the bloodstream.
+Another condition that can result in high ESR is leukocytosis, a very high white blood cell count, which can be a sign of infection or inflammation in the body.
 It is important to interpret ESR test results in conjunction with other diagnostic tests to determine the underlying cause of the high ESR.

 How to Buy an Affordable ESR Test on DiscountedLabs.com